Js Plugin Api

 load

-• hook type: first
+false - hook type:

 Custom how to load your module from a resolved module path or module id.
 For example, load a virtual module: